shreeshailaya/C-DAC-Notes/Data structure/Readme.md

 ### Linked List

-- It is Linear Data Structure
+- It is a Linear Data Structure
-- It connected via links
+- It is connected via links

-- Disadventage of Array
+- Disadvantages of Arrays
-	- Slow searching in array so linked list come
+	- Slow searching is slow
-	- Inseration and deletion is slow in array
+	- Insertion and deletion is slow
-	- fixed size in array
+	- fixed size
-	- memory weastage in array
+	- memory wastage
-- Because of this disadvantages of array linked list is come in picture
+- Because of these disadvantages of array linked list came into the picture
-- In other hand linked list able to grow in size as needed
+- In other hand linked list are able to grow in size as needed
-- Does not required the shifting of items during inseration or deletion.
+- Does not required the shifting of items during insertion or deletion.
 - Each data value is linked with address of next value
 - Each element is called node
 - Data values need not be stored in adjacent memory cell